 Reduce, Reuse, Recycle?
 Not Always!
 7 Everyday Items Bound for Landfills

-During some recent cool weather here at Quality Logo Products HQ, I got through the chilly mornings with my Keurig coffee maker cranking out coffee and tea like a champ.
-For those newbies stopping by, if you had no idea that I love my Keurig, take a few minutes to familiarize yourself with my past blog on the subject.
-It’s cool, we’ll still be here when you’re finished.
+During some recent cool weather here at Quality Logo Products®, I got through the chilly mornings with my Keurig coffee maker cranking out coffee and tea like a champ.
+For those newbies stopping by, I love using my Keurig and couldn’t imagine life without it!

-What other items have I been hunting down those blue recycling bins for that aren’t actually recyclable?
+What other items have I been tossing into those blue recycling bins that aren’t actually recyclable?
 Some were shocking and others never hurt to be reminded of.

 Due to the unique brewing vessel, the package needs to withstand a fairly high amount of heat.
 So, K-Cups have to be resistant to the exact elements that are needed during the recycling process: heat, moisture, air, light.
 I wish there was a way you could recycle them, but there’s no way to do so while maintaining their excellent product.
 The best advice I can offer?
 Remove the foil lid when you’re finished with the K-Cup and compost the brewed coffee grounds yourself in your personal compost.
 Or, throw the grounds on your flower beds since some flowers love acidic soil.
 The acidity from the grounds will give life to some beautiful blooms in the spring.